When To Use Ice or Heat?

 By Jim Harrison, PT

-Therapists and athletic trainers are asked this question constantly when patients are recovering from their injury and/or surgery.
+Therapists and athletic trainers are asked constantly ice or heat, when patients are recovering from their injury and/or surgery.
 The answer is: “It depends on the circumstances.”
 There is no real best answer except to say that the appropriate modality is selected based on what the therapist/trainer/individual is trying to accomplish.
 To better clarify, it is first worthwhile to understand the physiological responses to the applications of the therapeutic heat or cold.
+If you would like to learn more about ways to reduce swelling, please go to this ARTICLE.

 Physiological Responses of Cold or Ice Treatments